-- Dedicated office and/or exam room space is required for the team to conduct one-on-one patient visits. - EMR access with unique log in (including remote EMR access). - Equipment: computer, printer, and telephone access (the ESPCN can provide assistance with initial set up). - MOA/administrative support, as required, for multidisciplinary practice, including support for scheduling, referral management, faxing, reminder calls, etc. - Netcare access is required for all MDT and PMAs at every different clinic they practice in - Orientation to the clinic policies and procedure, including EMR training.
+- Dedicated office and/or exam room space is required for the team to conduct one-on-one patient visits (MDT staff must have autonomy over the use of the space and be able to book patients for any time within the allocated FTE). - EMR access with a unique login (including remote EMR access). - Equipment: computer, printer, and phone access (ESPCN can assist with initial setup). - MOA/administrative support, as required, for multidisciplinary practice, including support for scheduling, referral management, faxing, reminder calls, etc. - Netcare access is required for all MDT and PMAs at every different clinic they practice in. - Orientation to the clinic policies and procedures, including EMR training.